Best Crypto Wallets

 Compatible with iOS and android, this installs on your mobile phone.
 After downloading, install and select “create a new wallet,” then accept the terms and conditions.
 Once you set up a username and password, choose from public or private — private wallets will not be visible to the public.

-Ensure that your wallet is protected by a recovery password, by heading to that section in the application.
+Ensure that your wallet is protected with a recovery password by heading to that section in the application.

 2. Connect to the exchange

-If we can start using it with the exchange, you need to connect your account.
-This is as simple as heading to the “connect to” section in the settings area and go through each step onscreen.
-The synchronises both, letting you trade, store, and transfer crypto.
+To start using it with the exchange, you need to connect your account.
+This is as simple as heading to the “connect to” section in the settings area and going through each step onscreen.
+This lets you trade, store, and transfer crypto.

 Pros